 Further South was our next stop, in a village evocative of fairytale imagery, complete with medieval palace; the bewitching Cesky Krumlov.
 We spent hours just walking around the palace and the spectacular gardens, appreciating the vibrant colours of autumn in their full splendour before stopping off at yet another brewery, this time Eggenberg Brewery.
 I had been told their dark lager was one of the best and I was keen to put it to the test and I’m pleased to report it didn’t disappoint.
 This quaint little village also brought the best meal I can remember in a long time and it consisted primarily of gruel and mead!
 ‘U dwau Maryí’ which translates to ‘At two maries’ is a restaurant inspired by old czech cuisine and named after the discovery of two wall painting of the Virgin Mary, one of which dates back to 1714.
 I devoured the Old Bohemian Vegetarian Feast consisting of puffed barley, buckwheat, millet, potato cake, dumpling, potato and salad while downing hot cinnamon mead and Phil of course ravaged some carnivorous banquet.

 It must have been about a week into our trip that I managed to get Phil to throw away the apple he’d been carrying around (just in case he got hungry) and apparently had at home for a week before that, that apple must of been picked about 10 months ago!
 It was clear after our meal of the night before, we were not going to go hungry, but we were in fact, going to Hungary!
-A shuttle swept us through the rolling green hills of South Czech Republic, dotted with dainty summer cottages and towering forests and delivered us promptly to Linz, Austria, where we boarded our high speed train bound for the Hungarian capital of Budapest.
+A shuttle swept us through the rolling green hills of South Czech Republic, dotted with dainty summer cottages and towering forests and delivered us promptly to Linz, Austria, where we drove stretches of the main national roads bound for the Hungarian capital of Budapest.

 Walking up the paved ramp towards Szabadsag Bridge people sat on the long stretch of benches facing the Danube enjoying the warm autumn sunshine, it looked so alluring that I couldn’t help to join them.
 The Liberty Statue stood staunch in her hilltop position high above the city and the gothic spires and abundance of art nouveau domes gleamed as I savoured my last afternoon in the beautiful city of Budapest.
 Much like its Czech neighbour Hungary has endured centuries of oppression but is now a flourishing and magnificent historical nation.
 Budapest boasts grand architecture, exceptional (and cheap) wine and a distinctly satisfying lack of tourists.